 The steps I have advised so far should be uncomfortable but tolerable.
 I know I am repeating myself, but I recommend if possible seeing an experienced mental health professional to engage with you in trauma recovery, especially if you have received a diagnosis of post-traumatic stress disorder (PTSD).

-Aksel was the pastor of a Congregational Church.
-He was dismissed and refused a reference.
-This was largely the result of ‘hard-ball’ church politics.
-In the transition period before returning to ministry, he had a number of affairs and his marriage failed.
-Later he reflected that trauma disrupted his moral bearings.
-‘It was my responsibility; I failed.’

 I would like to think that most people can attend treatment, but you may be limited by lack of access or limited financial resources.
 If you are motivated to work on your issues but for any reason you cannot see a therapist, then think about the psychological injuries you have suffered.
 I assume that you have written them down.
 If there are different aspects or a number of incidents, rate each on a distress level of one to ten.
 Start with the least painful and work carefully through the list.

 Visualise your Safe Place.
 See the door to enter if you need to enter later in the exercise.